GAI-News/news-curator/README.md

 ![GoodNews](resources/sample_output.png)

-Open-source effort to help people curate their news in a healthy, positive way.
+An open-source project helping people curate their news in a healthy, positive way.

 ## Dev Installation